An Attentive Survey of Attention Models: Network Architectures with Attention

 \section{Network Architectures with Attention}

-In this section we describe three salient neural architectures used in conjunction with attention: (1) the encoder-decoder framework, (2) memory networks which extend attention beyond a single input sequence, and (3) architectures which circumvent the sequential processing component of recurrent models with the use of attention.
+In this section we describe some salient neural architectures used in conjunction with attention: (1) the Encoder-Decoder framework, (2) the Transformer which circumvents the sequential processing component of recurrent models with the use of attention, (3) Memory Networks which extend attention beyond a single input sequence, and (4) Graph Attention Networks (GAT).
+These are some neural architectures that use AM extensively and have become popular choice in many application domains.
+However, exploring use of AM within various neural architectures is an active research topic, and the list of neural architectures using AM is growing fast.